yitian8/Article-Parser/documentation.md

 Since its release in 2025 March 24th, Deepseek V3-0324 has been proven to be a cheap alternative for SOTA non-thinking LLMs such as GPT-4.1 or claude 3.7 Sonnet, while having similar performances.
-In this project, I will use Deepseek to extract quotes for me by calling Deepseek api provided by api.deepseek.com.
+In this project, I will use Deepseek to extract quotes for me by calling [Deepseek api](https://api-docs.deepseek.com/).

 The reason I chose a non-thinking LLM is thinking LLMs, such as Deepseek-R1-0528 or Gemini 2.5 Pro tend to "overthink" and hallucinate non-existent quotes while performing simple tasks such as parsing articles.
 Apart from hallucinations, thinking LLMs are also worse at following instructions such as "Your output must be in JSON format."
 While non-thinking LLMs can follow this instruction hundreds of times in a row without failing once, thinking LLMs fail quite often.

 This is my initial system prompt: